Installation (local python)

 We can start creating our analysis by executing python -m jupyter notebook (or any python editor) and clicking new to start a new notebook.

-Finally we need to tell crandas which VDL endpoint and which certificates to use when running your analysis.
+Finally we need to tell crandas the endpoint of the engine and which certificates to use to connect to it.
 This depends on whether you used the connection file or the actual certificates and key material:

 import crandas as cd